Rebeccauan/kind-lm-experiment/README.md

 # KIND-LM Style Experiment Design: Clean & Efficient Language Learning
 This project outlines a cognitively inspired, sample-efficient language modeling experiment aligned with the KIND-LM project.

+## Corpus
+This project uses a curated child-directed speech (CDS) corpus adapted from the **CHILDES Bates English corpus**, a widely used open resource in developmental linguistics.

+All utterances are short, repetitive, semantically simple, and structurally aligned with real parental input to young children.
+This design supports modeling implicit learning, recasting, and gradual, natural language acquisition patterns.

 ## Core Idea
 - Clean, well-formed child-directed linguistic input